cconcha/bowling2D/README.md

 Bowling game web app application

+Clone the project and:

+Run `yarn` or `npm install` to install dependencies and `yarn start` or `npm start` to run the project in your localhost.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).